-In our own operations, our employment contracts regulate the working hours of our employees, in accordance with the Norwegian Working Environment Act Chapter 10 Section 10-4.
-We have processes and routines in place to make sure we are compliant with the regulations prescribed in the Norwegian Working Environment Act.
-We regularly (minimum monthly) monitor working hours and follow up with our employees, to make sure that the workload is reasonable, and that there is a balance between work and time off.
+In our own operations, our employment contracts regulate the working hours of our employees, in accordance with the requirements of the Norwegian Working Environment Act Chapter 10 Section 10-4.
+We have processes and routines in place to make sure that we are compliant with the requirements prescribed in the Norwegian Working Environment Act.
+We continuously monitor working hours and follow up with our employees and team leaders, to make sure that we are compliant with the working hours regulations, that the workload is reasonable, and that there is a balance between work and time off.
+The routines, including reporting contents and format, have been further developed and strengthened during 2024.
+In 2025, we will implement reports that will give employees and managers an easy overview of the working hours situation at any given time.